nsolerieu/slrncl.com/www/blog/content/posts/2024-04-08-things-that-didnt-work-out.md

 Strava

 Group rides.
 Perhaps I'm too socially anxious or not interested in talking gear.
 I just want to be out.

+Remote work: fully async works. in-person works.
+Remote is the mix that gets the worst of both world.
+High fidelity noise, maximum ambiguity, anxiety inducing.

 Video games.
 Sold my "gaming" computer in 2017 and never looked back.